data4purpose/green-thought-ai/README.md

 ## Our Approach
 ### A Multi-Modal Chatbot Powered by LangChain Agents, OpenAI's Function Calling, and Streamlit

-This work is inspired by the [Medium blog](https://medium.com/cyberark-engineering/a-developer-guide-for-creating-a-multi-modal-chatbot-using-langchain-agents-9003ba0ffb4d) and this
+This work is inspired by Nir Bar's [Medium blog](https://medium.com/cyberark-engineering/a-developer-guide-for-creating-a-multi-modal-chatbot-using-langchain-agents-9003ba0ffb4d) and this
 [Github Repository](https://github.com/nirbar1985/country-compass-ai).
 Thanks, to _Nir Bar_ for breaking that ice for us.

 #### Overview